cristicbz/failchain/README.md

   * support for `bail!` and `ensure!` with custom `ErrorKind`-s

 The `failure` library recommends three different patterns for errors.
-This library implementes th complex one (and the most useful one) but without all the [boilerplate](https://boats.gitlab.io/failure/error-errorkind.html).
+This library implementes the most complex one (and the most useful one) but without all the [boilerplate](https://boats.gitlab.io/failure/error-errorkind.html).

 ### What it looks like